What are the prospects for the price of gold by 2025?

 Inflation hedge and weakened fiat currency

-Gold is often viewed as a store of value during times of inflation or currency depreciation.
-When a central bank prints money or when the purchasing power of a currency declines, gold can act as a buffer.
-This is especially true when real bond yields are negative (low nominal rates or inflation ).
+Gold is often seen as a store of value during periods of inflation or currency depreciation.
+When a central bank prints money or when the purchasing power of a currency declines, gold can act as a hedge.
+This is particularly true when the real return on bonds is negative (low nominal rates or inflation ).

 Industrial use, jewelry and physical demand

-A significant portion of gold demand comes from the jewelry sector (jewelry) or industry (connectors, electronic components, dentistry).
-This physical demand acts as a structural support for the price, especially in major gold-consuming economies (India, China).
+A significant portion of the demand for gold comes from the jewelry sector and industry (connectors, electronic components, dentistry).
+This physical demand acts as structural support for the price, especially in large gold-consuming economies (India, China).

-Gold has long been at the heart of the monetary system: gold standard, gold backing, etc. During the era of the gold standard, currencies were convertible into gold.
+Gold has long been at the heart of the monetary system: the gold standard, currency guarantees, and so on.
+During the gold standard era, currencies were convertible into gold.
 Then, gradually, fiat currencies replaced it.
-But gold retains a symbolic role and an anchor of confidence.
+But gold retains a symbolic role and anchors trust.
 Over time, it has become a asset —that is, an asset to which investors turn in times of crisis or uncertainty.

-Macroeconomic factors that influence the price of gold
+Macroeconomic factors that weigh on the price of gold

-Key rates and monetary policy (notably the FED)
+Key interest rates and monetary policy (particularly the Fed)

-Interest rates are a major driver for gold.
-When the Federal Reserve (FED) raises rates, it makes bonds more attractive, which can divert capital away from gold.
-Conversely, expectations of rate cuts or accommodative policies favor other assets, particularly those considered riskier, such as stocks or cryptocurrencies, but also gold.
+Interest rates are a major lever for gold.
+When the **US Federal Reserve (Fed)** raises its rates, it makes bonds more attractive, which can divert capital away from gold.
+Conversely, expectations of rate cuts or accommodative policies favor other assets, particularly those considered riskier such as stocks or cryptocurrencies, but also gold.

-In 2025, markets are pricing in several Fed rate cuts, fueling bullish expectations for gold.
+In 2025, markets anticipate several rate cuts by the Fed, fueling bullish expectations for gold.

-However, if inflation remains stubbornly high (the “too hot” scenario), the Fed could delay these cuts, thus dampening gold’s momentum.
+However, if inflation remains stubbornly high (the “too hot” scenario), the Fed could delay these cuts, thus dampening the momentum for gold.

 Money printing, quantitative easing and liquidity